funilrys/PyFunceble/README.rst

 - Give some analytic depending of the HTTP status code (:code:`ACTIVE`, :code:`POTENTIALLY_ACTIVE`, :code:`POTENTIALLY_INACTIVE`, :code:`SUSPICIOUS`).
 - Retest overtime of :code:`INACTIVE` and :code:`INVALID` domains.
 - Print the execution time on screen and file.
-- Customisation of the different option via command-line arguments or configuration file.
+- Customization of the different option via command-line arguments or configuration file.
-- Continuous tests under Travis CI with the help of an autosaving and database system.
+- Continuous tests under Travis CI with the help of an auto saving and database system.
-    - Set branch to push the result to for the autosaving system.
+    - Set branch to push the result to for the auto saving system.
     - Set the minimal time before we autosave in order to avoid Travis CI limitation.
     - Set a command to execute at the end of the test.
-    - Set the commit message for the autosaving system.
+    - Set the commit message for the auto saving system.
 - ... and a lot more!

 ___________________________________________